Reducing emissions from deforestation and forest degradation (REDD+)

 Today, forests are widely recognised for many environmental services they provide to society.
 But when they are destroyed or degraded forests can become a major emitter of greenhouse gases such as CO2.

-Deforestation, particularly in the tropics, contributes up to 20% of global carbon emissions, and has negative impacts on biodiversity, local communities and indigenous peoples, sustainable long-term economic growth, air quality and other environmental and socio-economic goods and services.
+Deforestation and forest degradation, particularly in the tropics, contribute up to 20% of global carbon emissions, and have negative impacts on biodiversity, local communities and indigenous peoples, sustainable long-term economic growth, air quality and other environmental and socio-economic goods and services.

 When carbon emissions from deforestation are taken into account, both Brazil and Indonesia leap into the top 10 of the world's major polluters.